BACH: ST JOHN PASSION

 Johann Sebastian Bach: St John Passion, BWV 245

-"Art is the most ephemeral and transcendent form of expression of human activity, but it does not emerge in a vacuum.
-Art grows out of the surrounding society; it is honed and refined by the people who live in that society, and this inevitably translates into aspects of artistic expression.
-We do not see this as a limitation, because the dualism between ideal and execution, body and soul, the tangible and the intangible is and always will be the basic condition of human life.
+"Art is the most ephemeral and transcendent form of expression of human activity, but it does not occur in a vacuum.
+Art grows out of the surrounding society; it is honed and refined by the people living in that society, and this inevitably translates into aspects of artistic expression.
+We do not see this as a limitation, for the dualism between ideal and realization, body and soul, the tangible and the intangible is and always will be the basic condition of human life.
 Discussing the social and political context in which Bach's St. John Passion was created simply leads us to a better understanding of the historical facts and the music.
-That there were certain political and power-related structures and relationships that reigned in Leipzig in 1724 should come as no surprise."
+That there were certain political and power-related structures and conditions that reigned in Leipzig in 1724 should not surprise anyone."

 Nikolaj de Fine Licht, Orchestra Director, Concerto Copenhagen